loader

 • Pain relievers

-The best way to reduce your risk from respiratory viruses is a layered approach to reducing your risks, including hand washing, mask use, and vaccinations for influenza and Covid.
-We provide flu shots every year during flu season at all our urgent care centers, and Covid vaccinations are widely available through most pharmacies.
+The best way to reduce your risk from respiratory viruses is a layered approach to reducing your risks, including hand washing, mask use, and vaccinations for influenza.
+We provide flu shots every year during flu season at all our urgent care centers.

 Other Respiratory Infections

-Other Respiratory Infections We Treat at Our Urgent Care Clinics
+Other Respiratory Infections We Treat at Our Urgent Care Centers

 We treat other respiratory infections that cause flu and cold-like symptoms, including: